-Adobe Sign allows for three signature styles, depending on your personal or business requirements:
+Acrobat Sign allows for three signature styles, depending on your personal or business requirements:

 - Script-like font: The default value and the favored style currently.
 A font is applied to your name to achieve the appearance of a handwritten signature.

-If this option is your choice, no explicit configuration is required
+If this option is your choice, no explicit configuration is required.

-Create your unique signature by navigating to Personal Preferences > My Signature
+Create your unique signature by navigating to Personal Preferences > My Signature.

 Click the Create button to open the signature panel and select the method to create your signature:

 - Biometric: Draw your signature with a mouse, a stylus, or your finger!
-Drawing your signature on a tablet with your finger gives the best overall result
+Drawing your signature on a tablet with your finger gives the best overall result.

-- The Mobile option allows you to cast the signature from the device you are currently on to a touch enabled phone
+- The Mobile option allows you to cast the signature from the device you are currently on to a touch-enabled phone.